-I think its a 50/50 of this computer being a success, but one thing that would of helped it a lot if it came as standard would be the Internet, it was just starting to reach homes around the world at this time on dial up and as proved with Escom A1200 surf pack they made, it got a lot of attention for being one of the cheapest ways to connect to the net.
-The walker might have been a great internet computer with enough power under it to get the early days of the Net working.
+I think its a 50/50 of this computer being a success, but one thing that would of helped it a lot if it came as standard would be the Internet, it was just starting to reach homes around the world at this time on dial up and as proven with Escom A1200 surf pack they made, it got a lot of attention for being one of the cheapest ways to connect to the net.
+The Walker might have been a great internet computer with enough power under it to get on the early days of the Net working.

 Price would have been key and then there the expandability options, this was also going to be the first Amiga computer you could just buy the motherboard on its own and build your own Amiga.
-Companies might of made many different configurations based on the Walker board for each market, which Escom also express interest in letting other companies do this, so this might have been more successful than the complete system.
-If this system had came out the Amiga market would of at least stabilised to what it was in 95, it certainly would of been interesting.
+Companies might of made many different configurations based on the Walker board for each market, which Escom also expressed interest in letting other companies do this, so this might have been more successful than the complete system.
+If this system had came out the Amiga market would of I think at least stabilized to what it market size was in 1995, it certainly would of been interesting addition.
+But sadly it was not to be.

 Below are some scans from Amiga magazine coverage of the Amiga Walker.
 There was more published in these mags and across many issues, so if you can get some old amiga mags from summer of 1997 for loads more details.